jacobbuck/tweenie/README.md

 // Stop and finish a Tween
 mytween.stop( true );

-// Reset a Tween
-mytween.reset();
+// Start all Tweens in Tweenie instance tweenie.start();

-// Stop all Tweens
+// Stop all Tweens in Tweenie instance tweenie.stop();
-tweenie.stop();

-// Stop and finish all Tweens
-tweenie.stop( true );
+// Stop and finish all Tweens in Tweenie instance tweenie.stop( true );
 ```